 Brian Clement

 My lifelong fascination is with language.
 I studied literature and psychoanalysis at UMass Amherst and The New School, then philosophy at The European Graduate School.
-Film has brought these interests together.
+Film, really, has brought these interests together.
 I wrote for the Seattle International Film Festival and worked in artist relations and events at Frameline and Telluride.
 My current writing project considers visual perception and knowing in contemporary cinema.
 Cognitive science and the insights of psychoanalysis rarely meet, but together can expand our appreciation for this medium with an exceptionally rich capacity to communicate – both with and beyond words.

 I am of Irish heritage and support boycott, divestment, and sanctions.
 I live with my Australian Shepherd in the foothills of the Rocky Mountains.